sparsetable/nanyang-system-developers/followers/README.md

 ### Assessment

 1. GitHub Classroom assignments
+   - [ ] complete GitHub starter assignment
-   - complete Assignment 1
+   - [ ] complete Assignment 1
-   - complete Assignment 2
+   - [ ] complete Assignment 2
-   - run a unit test manually using the command line
+   - [ ] run a unit test manually using the command line
    - **success condition:** closing of the feedback PR by your assessors, and witnessing of unit test running by a NYSD member, constitutes assignment completion

 2. Make a GitHub PR to [nanyang-system-developers](https://github.com/nyjc-computing/nanyang-system-developers) (this repository)